 Crispy fried eggplant is the ultimate summer meze.
 This is the simplest of recipes, yet one of the tastiest!
 Learn how to make the crispiest fried eggplant ever.

-If you love this crispy fried eggplant, you will also love the crispy fried potatoes, saganaki with tomato-pepper chutney or the spicy feta dip!
+If you love this crispy fried eggplant, you will also love the crispy fried potatoes, saganaki with tomato-pepper chutney, or the spicy feta dip!

 Here is what you need

 - Eggplants.
 You can use your favorite variety.
-This recipe also works well with zucchini, and long horn peppers.
+This recipe also works well with zucchini and long-horn peppers.

 - Sunflower oil.
 For frying.
 Substitute with any neutral oil or extra light olive oil.